openrails/openrails/Source/Documentation/Manual/physics.rst

 TrainBrakesControllerVacuumContinuousServiceStart, TrainBrakesControllerEmergencyStart,
 EngineBrakesControllerReleaseStart, EngineBrakesControllerRunningStart, EngineBrakesControllerApplyStart.

+If ``TrainPipeLeakRate`` has been set in the ENG file, then the small ejector will be required to offset the leakage in the Brake Pipe.
+The *J* and *Shft-J* keys can be used to increase the level of operation of the small ejector.

+An engine controller can be configured to customise the operation of the small ejector.
+This controller is called ``ORTSSmallEjector ( w, x, y, z )``, and will be set up as a standard 4 value controller.

 Engine brakes can also be configured for locomotives as required.
 They will work in a similar fashion to those fitted to air braked locomotives.

 Dynamically Evolving Tractive Force